uswds/uswds-site/pages/whats-new/overview.md

 {% capture in_wild %}
 ## Design System in the wild

-Interested in seeing who else is using the U.S. Web Design System?
+Interested in seeing who else is using USWDS?
 We maintain a list of sites in our GitHub repo.
 Feel free to [open an issue](https://github.com/uswds/uswds-assets/issues/new) or [email us](mailto:uswds@gsa.gov) if you’d like to add your